Applying to the Conservatory of Music

 All applicants to the Conservatory of Music degree programs (B.Mus. & B.Mus.Ed.) are considered for merit awards.
 The audition used for acceptance to the Conservatory is also used for award consideration.
-About 40% of our music majors receive awards and the recipients will be notified by email beginning in March.
+About 40% of our music majors receive awards and the recipients will be notified with their offer of admission.
 Awards are granted on the basis of outstanding musical and academic achievement and leadership potential in the Conservatory.
 Awards may be combined and actual amounts usually range from $8000 - $30,000 (over four years).
 For renewable awards, students must maintain a minimum 3.0 GPA and maintain full time enrollment in a Bachelor of Music or Music Education degree program.

 Conservatory of Music fees will vary from semester to semester depending on how many music courses a student takes.
 Per semester, they include: